 Nick's Place has wall-to-wall TVs so that you never miss a moment.
 The food is largely your run-of-the-mill Italian cuisine — including pizzas, calzones and even gelato — but the menu is extensive and has plenty of options for everyone.

-The Boot specializes in cajun/creole atmosphere and cuisine, and walking in, it has a distinct crawfish-boil-type feel.
+The Boot specializes in a cajun/creole atmosphere and cuisine, and walking in, it has a distinct crawfish-boil-type feel.
 If you're the kind to prefer to sit outside, this is the place for you.

-With a wide selection of brews from all over the country, Beer Market Co. truly lives up to its name.
+With a wide selection of brews from all over the world, Beer Market Co. truly lives up to its name.
 Combine that with an excellent menu and a large selection of TVs, and it's a great place to catch any game.